-An Adobe whitepaper states that, in 2018, 73% of companies invested in designers in order to differentiate their online branding.
+According to research, 73% of companies invested in designs in 2018, in order to differentiate their online branding.
 Since COVID-19 arose, more and more companies digitized their processes, resulting in increased demand for graphic designers.
 If you read this, you are probably a designer getting ready for a job interview.
-This blog post will help you thrive by providing insights on what skills companies are looking for and typical interview questions hiring managers ask.
+This blog post will help you thrive by providing insights on what skills companies are looking for and typical interview questions hiring managers to ask.
 Let’s go!

 What skills are employers looking for in a designer?

 A quick look at job sites can always be helpful in understanding what are the most wanted skills in a designer.
 It is important to be aware of these because interviewers ask questions to identify whether you have them or not.
 They are pivotal to preparing your answers before your interview and getting that job.
 To save your time, we have crafted lists of soft and hard skills to work on:

 - Organization skills